 Design is not a stage of the project

-Even in deep tech circles, there is an idea that design is a time in the project when they draw sketches of the interfaces.
+What is design for deep tech circles?
+There is an idea that it is a time in the project when they draw sketches of the interfaces.
 It is not.
-Design starts when the owner first puts together the image of the product and ends when the project is done which is never.
+Design starts when the owner first puts together the image of the product and ends when the project is done which is never done.

 The choice of a business model can’t rely on the goals of the owners.
 There might be a natural talent and an insane gut feeling but it would be foolish to rest on them.